drivelling-spinel/VSBCMI/HOWTO/CM8738-howto.md

 ### Word of warning

-At least with the following chip

-       CMI-8738/PCI-6ch-mx
-       Vendor ID: 13F6h (C-Media)
-       Device ID: 0111h, Revision ID: 16, Class: 04h (multimedia device)

-enabling digital output splits out digital sample playback (i.e. speech, digitized music and sound effects) from the rest of the sound processing pipeline, meaning that chip's own (_i.e. not VSB*-emulated_) FM playback, line/mic/CD-in and even S/PDIF-in (e.g. for those CD/DVD-ROM drives that offer digital audio output) all remain heard from analog Speaker Out!
+With more recent revisions of the chip (revision number after 37) - for example CMI-8738/PCI-6ch-mx - sound distortion may occur if chip's own FM playback and S/PDIF-in (e.g. from a CD/DVD-ROM drive that has digital CD-audio output) are routed via S/PDIF Out port.
+Because of this, for these newer chips the driver splits out only digital audio by default and lets all other "outputs" be heard from analog Speaker Out.

+On the other hand, with earlier revisions of the chip (37 and before), sending both Wave Out and FM to card's S/PDIF Out seems to work correctly, so the driver will enable this feature when digital output is requested.
+However, at least with one chip with revision 37 listening to S/PDIF-in produced distorted sound for CD-audio still.

 It is advised to keep that in mind when assessing the fitness of digital output with CMI-8X38 for each individual's purposes and for planning cabling/connections "downstream" from the sound card.

 ### Steps